Sign In

 These first sessions were used to provide an overview of the compatible use project and public outreach methodology, receive input on content creation and existing resources, and receive input on compatible use best practices and success stories at the regional, local, and installation levels.
 Additional feedback sessions will be held in late Winter/Spring 2022 to allow participants to provide further feedback on website functionality and design.
 A final session will be held to demonstrate the final products.

 Download a project summary outlining our outreach efforts.
-Links to the

-meeting agenda for Fall 2021 feedback sessions.
+Links to the presentation and meeting agenda for Fall 2021 feedback sessions.

 Session #1: Military Engagement (Wednesday, Oct.
 20, 2021)